10 Free Things to Do in Berlin

 Relax in a courtyard, do some window shopping, and take selfies in front of street art at Hackescher Höfe.
 This beautiful courtyard complex is a popular tourist destination in Berlin due to its entertainment offerings.
 If you’re looking for a nightlife hotspot, this is the place to find it!

 Within each of the 8 courtyards, you’ll find galleries, architect offices, and small shops.
-Since there are apartments within some courtyards, they are closed at night with the exception of Courtyards I and II.
+Since there are apartments within some courtyards, they are closed at night except courtyards I and II.
 Those are always open.

 6. Stand-Up Comedy